Cognigy/Documentation/docs/en/docs/ai/installation/migration/efs-provisioner-to-efs-csi-migration.md

     ```
     For more details check [here](https://github.com/Cognigy/cognigy-ai-helm-chart/blob/main/values.yaml)

-3. Disable the currently running efs provisioner in the values file by deleting the following code block
+3. Disable the currently running efs provisioner in the values file by deleting the following code block.

     ```bash
     efs: